devkimc/create-react-app-ts-webpack/README.md

 # react-webpack-ts-boilerplate

-### It automatically builds a react, webpack, and ts working environment.
+### It automatically builds a react, ts, and webpack working environment.
 This package helps you set up:

 -   Webpack build setting
 -   Airbnb convention(eslint, prettier)